as130/algos_final_project/README.md

 ## TODO
 - [ ] clean Atlas csv dataset (turn into .db file)
 - [ ] investigate census data
+- [ ] investigate what methods we want to use for analysis

 ## Atlas of Surveillance
 The Atlas of Surveillance (AoS) is an EFF database of the surveillance technology owned and operated by